jlink-blog/jlink-blog.github.io/_posts/2018-03-29-jqwik-on-junit5.md

 Instead of a concretely typed `List<Integer>`
 I used the _wildcard_ variant: `List<?>`.
 Actually, this reflects the precondition better, since the method under test - `Collections.reverse()` - should work with any element type.
-Under the hood _jqwik_ will create instances of an anonymous subtype of `Object`.
+Under the hood _jqwik_ will create instances of a special subtype of `Object`.
 Just run the property with reporting switched on.

 This would, by the way, also work with a _type variable_ instead of a wildcard.
-Upper or lower bounds, however, are not supported yet.
+Upper or lower bounds, however, are not fully supported yet.

 ## Many Parameters